My Man Godfrey: Awards and honors

 My Man Godfrey was the first movie to be nominated in all four acting categories, in the first year that supporting categories were introduced.
 It is also the only film in Oscar history to receive a nomination in all four acting categories and not be nominated for Best Picture.
 It was the only film to be nominated in these six categories and not receive any award until 2013's American Hustle.

 In 1999, the film was deemed "culturally significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 In 2000, the film was ranked #44 on the American Film Institute's list of the 100 funniest comedies, and Premiere voted it one of "The 50 Greatest Comedies Of All Time" in 2006.
 On the review aggregator website Rotten Tomatoes, it has an approval score of 97% based on 37 reviews, with an average rating of 8.5/10.
-The site's consensus states: "A class satire in a class of its own, My Man Godfreys screwball comedy is as sharp as the social commentary is biting."
+The consensus for the film states: "A class satire in a class of its own, My Man Godfreys screwball comedy is as sharp as the social commentary is biting."